siddharth25pandey/discussion_forum_website/README.md

-## More Details will be uploaded stay tuned.
+## More Details will be uploaded soon! stay tuned.